jkim574/CNN-Scene-Recognition/README.md

 - A Flatten layer to convert the 2D pixel array to a 1D array of numbers
 - A Dense layer with 128 nodes and a ReLU activation.
 - A Dense layer with 64 nodes and a ReLU activation.
-- A Dense layer with 10 nodes.
+- A Dense layer with 10 nodes